eblerjana/whatshap-polyphase-experiments/polyploid_human/evaluation/readme.md

 ## Snakemake command

 Instead of running all configurations individually, there is a snakemake target called 'allinone', which was all the above configs hardcoded.
-The pipeline was run using the command:
+The pipeline was run using the command

-snakemake allinone --snakefile Snakemake-evaluation -k --cores 24 --resources mem_mb=64000 --resources hpop=1
+snakemake allinone --snakefile Snakemake-evaluation -k --cores X --resources mem_mb=Y --resources hpop=1

+where X CPU cores and Y MB of RAM was used.